oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 ### About Oracle Machine Learning Notebooks

-Oracle Machine Learning Notebooks Early Adopter is an enhanced web-based notebook platform for data engineers, data analysts, R and Python users, and data scientists.
+Oracle Machine Learning Notebooks s an enhanced web-based notebook platform for data engineers, data analysts, R and Python users, and data scientists.
 You can write code, text, create visualizations, and perform data analytics and machine learning modeling.
 You can also leverage third-party packages from the R and Python ecosystems.
 In Oracle Machine Learning, notebooks are organized in projects, and projects within a workspace.
 You can create, edit, delete, copy, move, and version notebooks, and even save notebooks as private or sharable templates.

 To support data science team collaboration, you can post  and respond to comments on individual paragraphs within a notebook and share notebooks as templates.
-The Oracle Machine Learning Notebook EA provides:
+The Oracle Machine Learning Notebooks provides:
 * Faster notebook loading time than the original notebook interface.
 * The Oracle look and feel as it based on the Oracle Redwood theme.
 * Enriched visualization in its line chart, area chart, bar chart, pyramid chart, pie chart, donut chart, funnel chart, tag Cloud, treemap diagram, sunburst diagram, scatter plot, box plot.